 App Launch (Default) Images

 When the system launches an app on any type of device, it temporarily displays a static launch image on the screen.
 Your app provides this image, with the image contents usually containing a prerendered version of your app’s default user interface.
 The purpose of this image is to give the user immediate feedback that the app launched.
 It also gives your app time to initialize itself and prepare its initial set of views for display.
 When your app is ready to run, the system removes the image and displays your app’s windows and views.

 Every app must provide at least one launch image.
 This image is typically in a file named

 Default.png that displays your app’s initial screen in a portrait orientation.
 However, you can also provide other launch images to be used under different launch conditions.
-All launch images must be PNG files and must reside in the top level of your app’s bundle directory.
-(Avoid using interlaced PNGs.)
-The name of each launch image indicates its purpose and how it is used.
-The format for launch image filenames is as follows:
+All launch images must be PNG files and you should avoid using interlaced PNGs.
+The name of each launch image conveys its purpose and how it is used.
+It is recommended that you use the following format for launch image filenames:

 The <basename> portion of the filename is either the string

 Default or a custom string that you specify using the

 Info.plist file.
 The <scale_modifier> portion is the optional string